• Skip to primary navigation

 3 - Almond Oil

-Hungry for more almond-inspired culinary adventures?
-Then you definitely want to check out these alternatives to almond oil that might just become the Lois Lane to your culinary Clark Kent.
+Then you definitely want to check out these almond extract swaps for baking that might just become the Lois Lane to your culinary Clark Kent.

 4 - Hazelnut Oil

-In cookies, this switch was a game-changer.
+In cookies, this switch was a useful.
 They turned out soft, yet crispy on the edges.

 For those who enjoy baking, consider diving into hazelnut oil alternatives here.